In Depth: Bones

 - Pubis: This is at the front of the hip bone closest to the genitals.

 A man’s pelvic bones are typically smaller and narrower than a woman’s.
-As women need the extra space for child birth, it is believed that men’s pelvises are smaller from the days when it was need to run quickly and catch food.
 The pubic arch, or space at the base of the pelvis, is also smaller than a woman’s.

 The opening at the base of the pelvis, the obturator foramen, creates the ball-and-socket hip joint with the femur, the large bone of the leg.
 This joint and its ability to rotate in many angles is one of many pieces of anatomy that allows humans to walk.

-The spine, or vertebral column, is a tower of bone that consists of 24 irregular-shaped bones along with the nine fused bones in the sacrum and coccyx.
-The spine gives human beings their posture as well as houses and protects the spinal column, the body’s major nerve center.
+The spine, or vertebral column, is a tower of bone that consists of 24 irregularly shaped bones along with the nine fused bones in the sacrum and coccyx.
+The spine largely determines posture.
+It also houses and protects the spinal cord, which is the body’s major nerve center.